Donor Profile

 The strategy was based on consultations with Dutch, international, and African knowledge institutions and think tanks, as well as CSOs, international organizations, and partners in African countries.

 At the same time, the Netherlands continues activities targeted toward specific objectives in 10 LMICs.
 Examples include the reception of refugees in Jordan and Lebanon, as well as reconstruction in Iraq.
 The full list of countries receiving targeted support covers Afghanistan, Bangladesh, Chad, Egypt, Iraq, Jordan, Kenya, Lebanon, Somalia, and Tunisia.
 In 2020, the Netherlands began ‘phasing out’ of several countries.
-These include Ghana and Indonesia, with which they intend to intensify their trade relations going forward.
+These included Ghana and Indonesia, with which they intend to intensify their trade relations going forward.

 Budget